xenral/litepanel/PROJECT_STRUCTURE.md

-# 📁 LiteControl Admin - Complete Project Structure
+# 📁 LitePanel - Complete Project Structure

-This document outlines the complete file structure for the LiteControl Admin template.
+This document outlines the complete file structure for the LitePanel template.
 Items marked with ✅ are implemented, while ⏳ indicates files that need to be created for a complete implementation.

 ## 🏗️ Root Structure